 Other villages you might want to include to your Tenerife excursion are Garachico and Icod de los Vinos.

 Of course there are many more things to do in Tenerife!
-This video will help you to visualize the 50 most important ones.
 The choice is yours!

 Do you have personal highlights in Tenerife?
 I would love to read about them in the contact form :)